shrocket/personal_website/content/blog/2021-02-17-untitled-standing-at-the-window.md

 ---
-title: "untitled (standing at the window)"
+title: untitled (standing at the window)
 date: 2021-02-17
 tags:
   - narrative
 ---